Explore Japan's Cultural Heritage

 Matsumoto

-Activities: Visit Matsumoto Castle, explore the Nakamachi Street with its traditional shops, and enjoy the local art in the Matsumoto City Museum.
+Activities: Visit Matsumoto Castle, explore Nakamachi Street with traditional shops, enjoy local art museums.

 Accommodation: Boutique hotels, ryokans.